Kierstin is a mom to two little girls and loves writing about parenting and pregnancy.

-Thus, the pregnancy chemicals, hormones, and cells have started to multiply, but the other physical attributes of a pregnancy have not.
-That’s why this early form of miscarriage is called a chemical pregnancy.
-It's a pregnancy that ended when the only detectable evidence of it was through a hormone test and not through an ultrasound, or physical examination by a doctor.
+The pregnancy chemicals, hormones, and cells have started to multiply, but the other physical attributes of a pregnancy have not.
+This early form of miscarriage is called a chemical pregnancy because the pregnancy is only evident in a blood or urine test and not through an ultrasound or physical examination by a doctor.

 When Is an Early Miscarriage Considered a Chemical Pregnancy?

 The term is used when a woman miscarries after conception but before the fetus has developed.
 Typically, it happens around weeks four or five.
 Basically, it occurs around the time when a woman’s body is producing just enough hCG (human chorionic gonadotrophin, the pregnancy hormone) to receive a positive result on a home pregnancy test.

 This kind of pregnancy often goes unnoticed because it can look and act like a late period.
 When women are trying to get pregnant they'll chart symptoms, keep track of their ovulation, and take an early pregnancy test about a week before their period is due—these women will know almost immediately if they have an early miscarriage because they're acutely aware of the changes in their body.
 Because of the increase of early-detection pregnancy tests, more chemical pregnancies are being detected, leading to more recognition of the early loss.
 However, a woman who is not trying to conceive may chalk her late period up to stress and not even realize that she's having a miscarriage.